 2018 can be your best writing year ever.

 You’re a talented writer.
-You have ideas about what you want to accomplish in 2018.
+You have ideas about what you want to accomplish in the final months of 2018.
 And it’s obviously fine to just keep typing away, and see, month by month, what you manage to finish.

 But, on the other hand, it can also be good to talk to someone and work out a list of priorities, a plan of attack.

-At the end of one year, it can be both healthy and effective to talk to a writing coach, share your worries and hopes, and build up a plan for the next several months.
+At the end of the summer, it can be both healthy and effective to talk to a writing coach, share your worries and hopes, and build up a plan for the next few months.
 If you have a specific project, like a novel or memoir or online course, I can talk to you about scheduling out the different tasks.

 If you have many things (too many things) on your plate, we can work through how you might start saying “no” to some of them.

 I love talking to writers and teachers, one-on-one, helping them solve problems in their work.

 "Daniel was as good an editor as one could ever wish for.
 In fact, he went way over what I expected, sorting my good poems from my ordinary ones, suggesting small revisions and cuts, helping me organize my book...
 I don't know how he was able to give me so much time and attention, but he did, and I am grateful.
 Daniel has a good eye and a very good ear."